mukund-v/mukund-v/README.md

 I'm a rising senior studying Networked and Social Systems Engineering (B.S.E.) and Data Science (M.S.E.) at Penn.

+🔭 I’m currently working on ...

-Currently, I'm building [Catacomb](github.com/catacomb-ai/catacomb), a library of tools to better understand the quality of machine learning models.
+- [Catacomb](github.com/catacomb-ai/catacomb), a library of tools to better understand the quality of machine learning models.
+- [Turkish Judge](github.com/mukund-v/turkish-judge), a platform for crowd-based adjudication of rejected tasks on Amazon Mechanical Turk.

-I'm also working on a few projects with Penn NLP including [Turkish Judge](github.com/mukund-v/turkish-judge) and machine translation models to translate Python code to it's English intent.
+- Training machine learning models to translate Python code to it's English intent.

-See my [website](mukund-v.github.io) for more about me.

 <!--
 **mukund-v/mukund-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.